 “Take the time in advance to look at the different strategies and understand what claiming early will do to your surviving spouse.
 If the higher earner claims early, chances are the surviving spouse will be forced to leave money on the table,” she says.

-The rules surrounding survivor benefits are complex and not intuitive.
+The rules surrounding survivor benefits are complex.
 It’s always a good idea to get expert help before you lock into a benefit path.
 The wrong choice could cost you tens of thousands or more over a lifetime.